vmware-tanzu/tanzu-dev-portal/content/guides/tanzu-application-platform-inner-loop/index.md

 * [A Tanzu Network account with `pivnet` installed](/guides/tanzu-network-gs) - This guide walks you through setting up your account on the Tanzu Network, as well as installing the `pivnet` CLI tool.
 * [The `tanzu` CLI installed and configured](/guides/tanzu-cli-gs) - This guide walks you through downloading, installing, and using the `tanzu` CLI tool.
 * [An install of Tanzu Application Platform](/guides/tanzu-application-platform-gs) - This guide walks you through the install process for Tanzu Application platform.
-* [An application deployed on Tanzu Application Platform](/guides/tanzu-application-platform-deploying-a-workload) - This guide walk you through deploying a sample application onto Tanzu Application Platform.
+* [An application deployed on Tanzu Application Platform](https://docs.vmware.com/en/VMware-Tanzu-Application-Platform/1.3/tap/GUID-getting-started-deploy-first-app.html) - This document will walk you through deploying a sample application onto Tanzu Application Platform.
 * [An install of Visual Studio (VS) Code](https://code.visualstudio.com/download) - This guide uses an extension specifically for VS Code to perform application updates.
 * [A Docker Hub account](https://hub.docker.com/signup) - Other repositories are supported, but for ease of use and configuration, this guide uses Docker Hub.
 * [A GitHub account](https://docs.github.com/en/get-started/signing-up-for-github/signing-up-for-a-new-github-account) - You will use this account to `push` your sample application to, and later `clone`, modify, and `push` your code changes back to this repo.